FAQ-on-buying-a-marina-berth

 Thanks to David for this question.

 This is quite often a tricky question and in some circumstances does relate to location.
-In sought-after locations, it does pay to get the berth sorted first.
+In sought-after locations, it pays to get the berth sorted first.
 So you are certain you have somewhere to put your vessel.
 You do of course need to know the size and beam of the vessel you are going to buy.
 Some marinas are very strict on the lease berth sizes.
 Very often vessels are not allowed to be over-length and very rarely over width.

 Please get in touch and we will happily advise on this subject based on your specific location and vessel requirements.